strawberry-graphql/strawberry/docs/types/resolvers-self.md

 ## Accessing parent's data in a method resolver

-Both method also work when defining a method resolver, so we can still use `strawberry.Parent` in a resolver defined as a method:
+Both options also work when defining a method resolver, so we can still use `strawberry.Parent` in a resolver defined as a method:

 ```python